backdrop-contrib/tac_lite/README.txt

-VERSION: CVS HEAD, compatible with D7, dev release use at own risk.
+VERSION: 7.x-1.x development build

 OVERVIEW
 --------

 Tac_lite stands for Taxonomy Access Control Lite.
-This module restricts access so that some users may see content that is hidden from others.
+This module grants access so that some users may see content that is hidden from others.
 A simple scheme based on taxonomy, roles and users controls which content is hidden.

+Bear in mind that, like all modules which use Drupal's built-in node_access features, this module does not prevent users from viewing/editing nodes which Drupal's permission allow them to view/edit.
+To use, configure Drupal to not grant the permission, then configure tac_lite to grant it.

 As the name implies, this module shares some functionality with an earlier module called Taxonomy Access Control (TAC).
 If you are